 |Oct 2011 – Apr 2012||

-These activities will result in a planning project that will cost-effectively target actions that have the greatest likelihood of successfully reducing or eliminating identified impairments.
+These activities resulted in a planning project that cost-effectively targets actions that have the greatest likelihood of successfully reducing or eliminating identified impairments.

-A monitoring plan is now being implemented to collect water quality data from different stream sections.
-Details can be viewed on the Honey Creek Study webpage.
+A monitoring plan was developed and implemented to collect water quality data from different stream sections.
+Details and results can be viewed on the Honey Creek Study webpage.

 Middle Huron Initiative (includes 17 signatory communities or agencies to the TMDL cooperative agreement)